Revisiting Model Stitching In the Foundation Model Era: Detailed and Additional Results

 \subsection{Self-Stitch}

-To rigorously test whether gains only stem from added capacity, we introduce a Self-Stitch baseline: inserting the identical stitch layer into the source-only and target-only models at the same stitch points. \cref{fig_sup:self} illustrates the difference between model stitching and self-stitching baseline.
+To rigorously test whether gains only stem from added capacity, we introduce a Self-Stitch baseline: inserting the identical stitch layer into the source-only and target-only models at the same stitch positions. \cref{fig_sup:self} illustrates the difference between model stitching and the self-stitching baseline.